vippium/Bookstore-Management-System/README.md

 ## 🎗 License

 This project is protected under the [MIT](https://choosealicense.com/licenses/mit/) License.
-For more details, refer to the [LICENSE](https://github.com/vippium/Bookstore-Management-System/blob/8354ac12755e2cc51595e89f86e562243e2fd562/LICENSE) file.
+For more details, refer to the [LICENSE](https://github.com/vippium/Bookstore-Management-System/blob/3ad3566ba92e60721b69438d6138a164f9a6993d/LICENSE).